Bill O’Reilly on Fox News texts: ‘I wouldn’t have done it’ - NewsBreak

 Republican Rep. Liz Cheney, of Wyoming, vice-chair of a House committee investigating what happened Jan.
 6, read excerpts from the texts Monday.

 “Mark, the president needs to tell people in the Capitol to go home,” Laura Ingraham wrote, according to the excerpts.
 “This is hurting all of us.
-He is destroying his legacy.”Biden says Meadows ‘worthy of being held in contempt’
+He is destroying his legacy.”Senate votes to raise debt limit by $2.5T, avoiding default

 “Can he make a statement?
 Ask people to leave the Capitol?”
 Sean Hannity wrote to Meadows about Trump, according to the text excerpts.